 Instead, we pressed on hoping the station would work.
 We checked PlugShare, a user-driven charging app, and reports were mixed between not running and working despite the screen saying otherwise.
-Although it would’ve just been an inconvenience and possibly a day spent trickle charging in White River, the feeling was real.
-This was range anxiety, and I did not like.
+Although it would’ve just been an inconvenience and possibly a day spent trickle-charging in White River, the feeling was real.
+This was range anxiety, and I did not like it.

 On The Positive, I was not Alone

 As we rolled up to the reportedly still-down Supercharger, I crossed my fingers and hoped for the best.
 After a quiet prayer under my breath, I opened the charge port and waited for my fate.
 This reminded me of a time I nearly ran out of gas crossing the Coquihalla in BC.
 It didn’t feel good then and does not feel good now.

 The charger seemed to take a little longer negotiating with the car and after a couple of tense seconds, to my pleasant surprise, started charging. ?